Kirbitz/PL-Negative0/README.md

 Also includes test implementations using Flex and Bison

-To user compile.sh just run in bash using bash or ./
+To use compile.sh just run in bash using bash or ./

 ### Example